 - Non-volatile memory in the pen tracks time, date, BGs, carb boluses, carb counts, correction doses, exercise or activity, most recent A1c value, as well as battery life and the number of units remaining in the cartridge.

 - The user collects time and date of all high blood sugars as well as actual and suspected low blood sugar events, whether or not a BG test was done at the time.

 - Bluetooth communication allows secure transfer of pen data to a personal PC, a physician's PC, Palm device, or through a modem to an internet site for analysis.

 - Data downloaded from each pen is graded at a central processing site for severity of BG problems to determine need for intervention.
 Severe BG problems would be emailed or faxed with realistic recommendations to the personal MD and to the user for immediate intervention.
 Suggestions for handling less severe problems would be sent to the user, parent, or guardian via email or fax as clear, realistic recommendations.

 - Clear recommendations for insulin or carb adjustments are made based, among other things, on recent A1c values, variability of current BGs, a determination whether lows or highs are the main problem, and recognition of patterns (low to high, high to low, excessive overnight rise or fall, time at which lows or highs are most common, whether post meal values are quite variable [need for more accurate carb counting], etc.)

 Since we wrote this.....

 Since we originally wrote this article, there have been some strides in the smart pen market.
-The Pendiq Digital Insulin Pen, announced in September of 2011, has been the closest to our smart pen.
-You should also take a look at the Memoir and the Timesulin insulin pen cap.
+Take a look at our Insulin Pen Page to see more updated smart insulin pens.